BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_09.md

 ultimately the informativeness of the chosen specification.

-There should be no illusion that the prior distribution or likelihood distributions are preordained, What is printed in this book is the result of numerous trials and tweaking to find parameters that provided a sensible prior predictive distribution.
+There should be no illusion that the prior distribution or likelihood distributions are preordained.
+What is printed in this book is the result of numerous trials and tweaking to find parameters that provided a sensible prior predictive distribution.
 When writing your own models expect that you should also iterate on the priors and likelihood before